 Following its revisions to the Comprehensive Plan, the Orange County Board of Supervisors held a Public Hearing on the Plan on October 22, 2013, and adopted the Comprehensive Plan on December 17, 2013.

-To view the Board of Supervisors' Resolution to Adopt the 2013 Comprehensive Plan, dated December 17, 2013, please click here.
+View the Board of Supervisors' Resolution to Adopt the 2013 Comprehensive Plan, dated December 17, 2013.

 Amendments to the 2013 Comprehensive Plan

-Orange County Comprehensive Plan On Tuesday, July 14, 2015, the Board of Supervisors held a Public Hearing in order to adopt amendments to the 2013 Comprehensive Plan and incorporate the Germanna-Wilderness Area Plan.
-A minor amendment was also adopted on October 27, 2015, to officially declare the Germanna-Wilderness Area as a designated growth area.
-Another minor amendment was adopted on May 8, 2018 to adequately describe planned public facilities.
+On Tuesday, July 14, 2015, the Board of Supervisors held a Public Hearing in order to adopt amendments to the 2013 Comprehensive Plan and incorporate the Germanna-Wilderness Area Plan.
+A minor amendment was adopted on October 27, 2015, to officially declare the Germanna-Wilderness Area as a designated growth area.
+Another minor amendment was adopted on May 8, 2018, to adequately describe planned public facilities.